Muhammad-Abid99/python-for-data-science-in-2025/05_fifth-notebook/README.md

 y = {"google", "apple"}
 print(x.isdisjoint(y))  # Output: False
 ```

+### Author

+This notebook was prepared to serve as a practical and conceptual guide for Python learners and programmers interested in mastering tuples.

+### How to Run

+1. Open the notebook in Jupyter Notebook or JupyterLab.
+2. Run each cell sequentially to see explanations and code outputs.
+3. Modify or experiment with the code to deepen your understanding.

 ### License

 This notebook is intended for educational use.
 Please cite the author if you share or modify the content.